istio/istio.io/content/en/docs/setup/upgrade/index.md

 istiod-canary-55887f699c-t8bh8   1/1     Running   0          27m
 {{< /text >}}

-Note that the above commands only remove resources owned by specific control plane.
-To uninstall Istio completely, consider using the `--purge` flag, for more details refer to [uninstall guide](/docs/setup/install/istioctl/#uninstall-istio).
+Note that the above commands remove the resources for the specified control plane, but not cluster-scoped resources shared between different Istio control planes.
+To uninstall Istio completely, consider using the `--purge` flag.
+For more information, refer to the [uninstall guide](/docs/setup/install/istioctl/#uninstall-istio).

 ## In place upgrades